Transdermal vs. Oral Estrogen Part Two

 More on CRP by Dr. Koh

-Dr Koh published his observations in 2006 Cardiovascular Research in which he reviewed the medical literature and remarks:(6)
+Dr Koh published his observations in 2006 Cardiovascular Research in which he reviewed the medical literature and writes:

-Published in 2001, Dr Vehkavaarafrom Helsinki Finland studied 27 post-menopausal women on either oral or transdermal estrogen.
-They found oral estrogen increased markers of hypercoagulability and CRP, while transdermal estrogen had no such effects.(5)
+In 2001, Dr Vehkavaara from from Helsinki Finland studied 27 post-menopausal women on either oral or transdermal estrogen.
+They found oral estrogen increased markers of hypercoagulability and CRP, while transdermal estrogen had no such effects, writing:

 Links and References: